PARTNER CAPABILITY · BLUE HARBOUR × ARQUA

 The critical question is not only: “Was this the right decision?”
 It is: “Was this execution valid at the moment it bound the organisation?”

-With Blue Harbour and Arqua, each binding point is validated against authority, funding, evidence, conditions, and current state.
+With Blue Harbour and Arqua, each binding point can be assessed against authority, funding, evidence, conditions, and current state.

 Execution Admissibility Pressure Test™